 #5.
 Alms Collector

 Alms Collector is another white creature with flash.
-It triggers whenever an opponent would draw two or more cards and forces both you and that opponent to each draw one instead.
+It intercepts your opponent from drawing multiple cards, and you each draw one instead.
 It’s a little more niche, but it triggers much more often than you think.
 It even completely shuts down certain blue spells like Brainstorm.

 #4.
 Kor Spiritdancer

 Kor Spiritdancer is a cheap white creature that gets bigger for each aura attached to it while also turning every aura you cast into a cantrip.
 This is one of the best bodies in Voltron or other aura-based Commander decks for obvious reasons.